KealanMcCormack/DDD-Secure-Software/README.md

 Ideas for Pages
-  - Homepage
+  - Homepage - Lukasz
-  - Registration
+  - Registration - Lukasz
-  - Login (Should this be for all or separate admin login)
+  - Login (Should this be for all or separate admin login) - Kealan
-  - Vaccine booking
+  - Vaccine booking - Jeeves
+    - Scripts for filling tables, new vaccine table
-  - Record of last activity / Current appointment
+  - Record of last activity / Current appointment - Lukasz
     - Same page, if current appointment need to be able to cancel
-  - Stats page
+  - Stats page - Kealan
-    - Ours or HSE stats
+    - Ours
-  - Forum
+  - Forum - Kealan
-  - HSE User update
+  - HSE User update - Jeeves

 Other Things to look into